 CARNATION Co., Milwaukee, for the third successive year signed a year's renewal contract with WEVD.
-New York, for the five-weekly program The Jewish Philosopher on behalf of Carnation milk.
-Agency is Erwin.
-Wasey & Co., New York.
+New York, for the five-weekly program The Jewish Philosopher on hehalf of Carnation milk.
+Agency is Erwin, Wasey & Co., New York.

 good radio program.

-8. Check where the most important competition is and thus find the most desirable time to buy.
+8. Check where the most important competition is and thus find charge.